A Personalized Guide To Surviving Summer Music Festivals

 What could have been the best weekend ever has turned into the sweatiest, pukiest, smelliest long weekend of your life.

-If only you had read a checklist before you left so that you could have been better prepared for what is to come…
+If only you had read a checklist before you left so that you could have been better prepared for what was to come…

 1) The individual who won’t sleep until the world knows they’re at a music festival.